PNWDrew/multiNodeBot/INSTALL.md

 ### Git

-Login to your server that you want to use to monitore your Onz servers
+Login to your server that you want to use to monitore your Onz servers ( the cheapest vps will work )

 `cd ~`